 You’ll want to use close to the 2,000 characters allowed in the Summary in order to include the keywords your profile needs to boost your visibility.
 But your Summary must also be compelling.
 It should mention accomplishments that will capture the reader’s attention.

+Common mistake.
+Failure to show creativity or your personality are huge mistakes.
 You should write your Summary in either first or third person point of view.
 Don’t simply copy the Summary from your resume for this section.
-For a little guidance on what your summary should be like, read “Put a Human Voice in Your Summary” by Liz Ryan of Human Workplace.

 Your Articles and Activities